-Harassment solicitors in Cheltenham
+Harassment at Work Solicitors in Cheltenham

 Harassment at work is unwanted behaviour related to a protected characteristic that has the purpose or effect of violating a person’s dignity or creating an intimidating, hostile, degrading, humiliating, or offensive environment.
 Protected characteristics include sex, race, age, disability, religion or belief, sexual orientation, and gender reassignment.
 Harassment can take many forms, including comments, jokes, emails, messages, physical behaviour, or exclusion.
 It does not need to be intentional to be unlawful, and a single serious incident may be enough.